 - Use the command ./yourfilename.run to execute your RUN file.

 If you receive a "permission denied" error after performing steps 2 or 3, you can try adding sudo to the beginning of the commands referenced in those steps (e.g. sudo ./yourfilename.run).
 Adding sudo should give you permission to perform those commands.

 Because RUN files install software, do not execute a RUN file before verifying its legitmacy and source.
 Installing an unverified RUN file, especially using the sudo command, could alter or damage your PC.

 File Type 2Runscanner Scan File

-Contains information collected in a system scan performed by Runscanner, a startup and hijack analyzer utility; lists running programs, autostart locations, drivers, services, and hijack points found during the scan.
+A RUN file contains information collected in a system scan performed by Runscanner, a startup and hijack analyzer utility.
+It lists running programs, autostart locations, drivers, services, and hijack points found during the scan.

 RUN files can be shared among users (via e-mail, online forums, etc.) to help locate malicious processes.
 An expert can mark items in a RUN file that need to be fixed and send the edited RUN file back to the user.

 A RUN file is a level map for Rune, a 3D action game that uses a third-person perspective and is based on Norse mythology and high fantasy.
 It contains map information but does not include textures or music data.